ducket09/Kill-All-Script/README.md

 .team [team name] --Will only target team.

-.team -- Will stop targeting chossen team an tp to everyone like normal.
+.team -- Will stop targeting chossen team and tp to everyone like normal.